 Dimensionless Science expresses the Planck constant as √(3³/4³) / π², which is confirmed through the dimensionless value for the Fine Structure constant.
 This is termed the 4D cubic solution, as it expresses two types of cube, one with a side-length of 3, and the other a side-length of 4.
 The volume of the smaller cubes is divided by the larger and the root value ascertained.
 This defines the hyper cubic relationship.
 Subsequently, this is divided by π², which is a function of 4D torus that has an overall radius of 1, with a ring diameter of ½.

-Through the 4th dimensional interpretation the Planck constant translates the volume of a Torus into the Volume of a Hypercube.
-The energy quantisation can only occur once the entire body the the torus ‘passes through’ our 3D reality, to produce a single quanta of energy.
+The 4th dimensional interpretation of the Planck constant translates the volume of a Torus into the Volume of a Hypercube.
+The energy quantisation can only occur once the entire body of the torus ‘passes through’ our 3D reality, to produce a single quanta of energy.

-When we examine the hyper cubic nature of the above explanation we find that its has another expression.
+When we examine the hyper cubic nature of the above explanation, we find that it has another expression.
 The value √(3³/4³) is express as √(27/64) which is equal to 3√3 / 8.
 The value 3√3 is the diagonal of a cube side length 3.
 When we divide this value by √3, the result is 3/8 or 0.375, which is the exact value discerned by William Tiff for the Quantised Red shift constant.
-The reason why we divide by √3 is because it is the relationship of the sphere that sits inside the cube, to the sphere that encompasses it.
+The reason why we divide by √3 is that it is the relationship of the sphere that sits inside the cube, to the sphere that encompasses it.

 No other theory can fit the box without contradiction or without having to introduce mysterious concepts, such as the expansion of space-time at speeds faster than the speed of light.
 This has no scientific bases other than the perceived Cosmological Red Shift.
 Once we begin to study the universe from the view of 4D geometry, the nature of time and space are revealed, which in turn offers a fresh universal perspective.
 Whilst this is just a first step for this new theoretical model, we have found that it is capable of answering many questions that the mainstream model cannot explain.